-Check your setup by running:
+Verify your installation by running:

 | |

-Step 2.
-Create your YAML file
+2. Create the YAML file

 | |

-Step 3.
-Create your LaTeX CV template
+3. Create the template

 | |

-Step 4.
-Generate your PDF
+4. Generate the PDF

 With everything set up, you can generate your CV PDF with: